Fri, 21 September, 2018

 Stems are a nasty element of a spinach dish – pick the leaves off them whatever you do.
 Often even pretty good restaurants don’t bother, and it’s like you were served a dish of beanstalks rather than creamy greens.

-If you have fresh, clean, nicely grown spinach, rinse it thoroughly and spin in a salad spinner – don’t blanch.
+If you have fresh, clean, nicely grown spinach, rinse it thoroughly and spin in a salad spinner, as above; and there's no need to blanch it.
 It will release less moisture than if you blanch and try to squeeze the living daylights out of it.
 Trust me.
 And then proceed as below.

 buttered spinachServings: 2-4Time: 15 minutes